Employment & Internship Opportunities

 Qualifications: – Ability to assist with special events – Knowledge of Microsoft Office Suite – Strong problem solving skills – Willingness to be a team player – Strong written and verbal communication skills – Social media proficiency.

 Interns are needed immediately so please send your cover letter, resume, and a writing sample to firstname.lastname@example.org.
 Please include a description of the length of time for which you would like to intern/volunteer, along with the number of hours per week you are available.
 If you need internship credit or credit for volunteer hours, be sure to include any requirements from your class or instructor.
-Applications are reviewed and selected candidates will be contacted for an interview.
+As applications are reviewed, selected candidates will be contacted for an interview.

 Law Student Internships